 Sara*, is one of our young ladies from the girls at risk programme, we have asked her to talk about her life growing up in Cernavoda, what choices her friends made and how she has been supported by Nightingales Children’s Project to choose a different future.

 “When I was a young girl, I enjoyed playing with dolls all day long.
-After Mihaela, my sister, was born, I had to look after her as my parents had to work.
-I was like a second mother to her, until class ten when my parents realised that I needed to spend time with my friends without Mihaela.
-Looking back now having Mihaela with me when I went out with my friends, helped me to make positive life choices, and because I was worried about what Mihaela would tell my parents if I did some of the things my friends were doing.
+After Daniel, my brother, was born, I had to look after him as my parents had to work.
+I was like a second mother to him, until class ten when my parents realised that I needed to spend time with my friends without Daniel.
+Looking back now having Daniel with me when I went out with my friends, helped me to make positive life choices, and because I was worried about what Daniel would tell my parents if I did some of the things my friends were doing.

 At school I was shy, and did not make friends easily.
 In class 5, I made friends with 3 girls and we would spend all our free time together.
 Up until class 8; when they started to skip lessons, so that they could have sex with older men.
 They did not ask me if I wanted to come with them, maybe because I was more timid and shier than they were.
 Now two of the girls have children, the other girl is working overseas as a prostitute.

 Four years ago, I started coming to the charity and getting involved in one of their summer programmes, and then helping to translate for the English volunteers.
 That summer I met Luiza, the Nightingales social worker, I quickly became good friends with her, opening up about my life and my family.
 At the end of the summer she asked me if I wanted to be involved in a programme for girls who are at risk of being trafficked.
 I finally found a place where I felt loved and could be myself without being judged by my family, or feeling as if I was second best to my brother.
 It was a refuge for me, which has helped me to resist the temptation to run away from home.